Model-theoretic Elekes-Szab\'o in the strongly minimal case: Bounds for non-cartesian relations

 \subsection{Zarankiewicz for distal relations}

+As is well-known, if $E \subseteq A \times B$ is a bipartite graph, with $A,B$ finite, such that no two distinct points in $A$ have more than $s$ common neighbours in $B$ (i.e.~$E$ is $K_{2,s}$-free), then a simple argument via the Cauchy-Schwarz inequality implies that the number of edges of $E$ is at most $O_s(|A||B|^{\frac{1}{2}} + |B|)$ --- and this is optimal in general.
+The classical theorem of Szemer\'edi--Trotter \cite{szemeredi1983extremal} and its generalizations improve on this inequality, reducing the power by some $\varepsilon>0$, in the situation when $A,B$ are points in a Euclidean space and the graph $E$ is given by some (semi-)algebraic relation (we refer to \cite{shefferincidence} for a general introduction to the area of incidence geometry).
+In particular, a higher-dimensional ``point -- algebraic variety'' incidence bound due to Elekes and Szab\'o \cite[Theorem 9]{ES} was crucial in their proof of the $\varepsilon$-gap in the exponent in Theorem \ref{thm:main0}(a) for $\mathcal{M} = \mathbb{C}$.

-In this section we demonstrate that the proof of the incidence bound due to Elekes and Szab\'o in \cite{ES} generalizes to arbitrary graphs definable in \emph{distal} structures.
-Distal structures constitute a subclass of purely unstable NIP structures \cite{simon2013distal} that contains all $o$-minimal structures, various expansions of the field $\mathbb{Q}_p$ and the valued differential field of transseries (we refer to the introduction of \cite{distal} for a general discussion of distality and references).
+In this section we generalize (and strengthen) the incidence bound due to Elekes and Szab\'o in \cite{ES} to arbitrary graphs definable in \emph{distal} structures.
+Distal structures constitute a subclass of purely unstable NIP structures \cite{simon2013distal} that contains all $o$-minimal structures, various expansions of the field $\mathbb{Q}_p$ and the valued differential field of transseries (we refer to the introduction of \cite{distal} or \cite{DistValFields} for a general discussion of distality and references).
 It is demonstrated in \cite{distal, chernikov2016cutting} that many of the results in semialgebraic incidence combinatorics generalize to relations definable in distal structures.